ASP.NET Core MVC Login and Registration using Identity

 }

-Create and design a View.
-This view should bind to the RegisterViewModel properties so that we can use DataAnotation in this view.
+Create and design the registration form.
+This view should bind to the RegisterViewModel properties so that we can use DataAnotation to prevent invalid values on our form.
 This function will validate our input based on the properties that we declare on our view model.

 @model SLE_System.Models.RegisterViewModel